 Feet are measured with the help of a pencil, paper, tape measure and an old wooden measuring device, while Markus makes mental notes on foot morphology, the physics of bipedalism, pronation, and overall style.
 During a fitting, Markus Scheer may observe how a customer walks down the street and into the shop to study his stance and pronation.
 After a try-on shoe is made and used by the client, the final leather is then cut and made into uppers.

 Scheer’s shoes are arguably among the most comfortable bespoke shoes in the world.
 Each customer receives a unique pair of shoes made only for him, with no preexisting models to consider (which can bias the process).
-For example, if a client wants an Oxford, he may end up with a slightly or even completely different model…if his feet make an outright demand another creation.
+For example, if a client wants an Oxford, he may end up with a slightly or even completely different model…if his feet outright demand another creation.